dreamfactorysoftware/.net-sdk/README.md

     Console.WriteLine("Response CODE = {0}, BODY = {1}", response.Code, response.Body);
 ```

-### Model driven API overview
+### DreamFactory API overview

-All APIs are defined per service and can be obtained via `IRestContext.Factory` methods:
+Each DreamFactory's service has a corresponding interface that exposes all functions you could find in Swagger definition.
+Some functions, however, were split and some were reduced to remain reasonable and consistent to .NET users.

+The service instances are created with `IRestContext.Factory` methods:

 ```csharp
     IRestContext context = new RestContext(BaseAddress);